microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 }
 ```

-A partial verion of it can would be:
+A partial version of it would be:

 ```ts
 interface PartialPerson {